scarletti-ben/shiphead/README.md

   -  Activate the virtual environment via `.\venv\Scripts\activate`
 - Install required packages via `pip install -r requirements.txt`
 - Run the python script via `python main.py`
-- The recommended python version is `Python 3.12.1`, you can check your python version via `python --version`

 # Game Rules (Work in Progress)
 Ignoring most of the "why" of each rule, a simple reference of what can be played on what is below